 Wild Mushroom with Sourdough Toast & Thyme Stichelton Crème Fraiche

-This is supper for an autumnal day.
+This first recipe from The Ethicurean Cookbookis makes a delicious supper on a cold autumnal day.
 The sum of all of its parts and a collection of flavours that have been enjoyed together for centuries.
 Autumn means that it is time for mushrooms.
 A number of foragers drop in with boxes of them throughout the season and we also try to get out as much as we can – especially into the woods and hills framed in the windows of our glasshouse.

 Please try to get hold of a sourdough loaf for the toast.
 We pick ours up from Mark’s Bread in Bedminster.
 They have their own levain, or starter, that they use to make their Bristol Sourdough.
 The lactic acid in sourdough, produced by the lactobacilli bacteria, gives this bread its unique taste, which works so well in this simple meal.
 Our businesses have grown in tandem and Mark Newman and his fellow bakers have similar values to ours.
 For one, they make all their deliveries on their ‘Breadmobile’, a heavy iron bicycle with a big box on the back.